 It’s important to plan your virtual server deployment so that the failure of a single host server will not have catastrophic consequences.
-I’ve seen many companies eager to make money saving changes, virtualize their entire network onto a single host…or use a single SAN device to store all their information.
+I’ve seen many companies eager to make money-saving changes, virtualize their entire network onto a single host…or use a single SAN device to store all their information.
 When designing physical networks it’s easier to see a single point of failure…but sometimes in the virtual world, people overlook this.
-I worked at a company that has a single SAN device connected to multiple VMware hosts, should a host go down they are fine, since they have VMotion, which will transfer everything to another host…yet if they loose their SAN their entire network will come to a grinding halt.
+I worked at a company that has a single SAN device connected to multiple VMware hosts, should a host go down they are fine since they have VMotion, which will transfer everything to another host…yet if they lose their SAN their entire network will come to a grinding halt.
 So try to eliminate the single point of failure, or it could cost you in a pinch.

 - How many guest machines can each host accommodate?